curiousoffice/playbook/README.rst

-We have an institutional blog called `Journal<https://sophilabs.co/journal>`_, for sharing important events and facts related to Sophilabs in addition to product design and software engineering topics.
+We have an institutional blog called `Journal<https://sophilabs.co/journal>`_, for sharing important events and facts related to sophilabs in addition to product design and software engineering topics.
 When you want to write a post, create an Issue on JIRA in the `Community project<https://sophilabs.atlassian.net/projects/COM/issues/?filter=allopenissues>`_